Women's Hair Loss

 Scarring alopecia hair loss is due to scarring of the scalp area.
-The condition occurs in African-American women due to persistent tight braiding of hair, or inflammation of hair follicles, and subsequent scarring.
-A hairstyle that pulls the hair and roots, as in wearing tight pigtails and tight hair rollers, can cause hair loss.
+The condition occurs in African-American women due to persistent tight braiding of hair, inflammation of hair follicles, and subsequent scarring.
+A hairstyle that pulls the hair and roots, like wearing tight pigtails and tight hair rollers, can cause hair loss.

 Moreover, traction alopecia is a gradual hair loss caused by pulling the hair using braids, weaving, or hair extensions.
 The hair recedes at the hairline.
 Many African American women wear their hair tightly pulled back or in tight braids that cause hair breakage and hair roots pulled up.
 The irony is that many use the hair weave to conceal hair loss, but they cause more extensive hair loss.

 Chemical Hair Treatment

-Importantly, it is said that chemical hair treatments, done improperly, such as perms and hair straightening, may cause hair loss due to hair root damage.
+Importantly, chemical hair treatments, done improperly, such as perms and hair straightening, may cause hair loss due to hair root damage.
 It may cause hair to fall out in clumps, and it is essential to stop the hair from falling out immediately.